- Archives Home →

 March 9, 2008

-The man who made Obama by R. SmithReporter Todd Spivak relates how Barack Obama screamed at him over the phone in 2004, in an article in the Houston Press.
-He had been assigned to write about Obama for the Springfield based Illinois Times.
-Whe...
+The man who made Obama by R. SmithReporter Todd Spivak relates how Barack Obama screamed at him over the phone in 2004.
+Therein lies a tale few know of Obama's career in Illinois politics.

 -